 Freedom of press means freedom for the corrupt businessmen—it is a license to loot and lie, and cause damage to the nation by spreading propaganda, disinformation, and fear.

 Saturday, April 24, 2021

 There is the ancient saying: “For every Goliath there is a stone.”
 Do the Goliaths (the elites) of our time realize that, like the tyrants of the past, they are committing too many excesses; that in their lust for power, glory, and wealth, they have gone too far and imposed too many restrictions on life; that they have obliterated an entire way of life and taken civilization to its breaking point; that now they must deal with the Davids armed with slingshots and stones who are coming for them?
-Howsoever big and powerful the Goliaths might be, they are no match for the Davids—this is the lesson of history which repeats itself again and again, in every age.
+The big and powerful Goliaths are no match for the Davids—this is the lesson of history.

 Posted by Anoop Verma at 8:30:00 PM

 “Each new generation born is in effect an invasion of civilization by little barbarians, who must be civilized before it is too late.” ~ Thomas Sowell in his 1987 book A Conflict of Visions.

 The little barbarians came of age decades ago and they are clueless about the workings of civilization.
 They have cornered key positions in the government, corporations, media, and the institutions of arts and entertainment.
 They have developed an exaggerated sense of their own importance.
 They have procreated another gang of little barbarians.
 Now there is no one left to stop these barbarians from causing mindless destruction.